 - Cook about 45 to 90 minutes in all, longer than directions state

 True wild rice is Jumbo sized and requires even longer cooking.
 Longer cooking helps break down carbohydrate structures and improve digestibility.

 What if I don’t digest Quinoa and Wild Rice very well?

 If you’ve been grain free for several years, or find you feel best on a low FODMAPS diet, try only small amounts of these foods, well-soaked and well-cooked.
 Try cooking them even longer and see if that helps.
 Take it slowly and see if the gut adapts.

-You’ll find you crave the taste and texture of these carbs and will want to overeat them, so go slowly and don’t forget that vegetables and winter squash are your main carbohydrate source.
+You’ll find you crave the taste and texture of these carbs and will want to overeat them, so go slowly and don’t forget that vegetables and winter squash (and small amounts of tubers) are your main carbohydrate source.

 Leaky Gut Supplements

 Once you have removed the inflammatory grains you can start to heal Leaky Gut.
 I have several posts and podcasts on Leaky Gut, as well as this supplement and this Probiotic in my online store.